hashicorp/terraform-provider-vsphere/website/docs/r/file.html.markdown

 The following arguments are supported:

-* `source_file` - (Required) The path to the file being uploaded from the Terraform host to vSphere or copied within vSphere.
+* `source_file` - (Required) The path to the file being uploaded from the Terraform host to the vSphere environment or copied within vSphere environment.
 Forces a new resource if changed.
-* `destination_file` - (Required) The path to where the file should be uploaded or copied to on vSphere.
+* `destination_file` - (Required) The path to where the file should be uploaded or copied to on the destination `datastore` in vSphere.
-* `source_datacenter` - (Optional) The name of a datacenter in which the file will be copied from.
+* `source_datacenter` - (Optional) The name of a datacenter from which the file will be copied.
 Forces a new resource if changed.
-* `datacenter` - (Optional) The name of a datacenter in which the file will be uploaded to.
+* `datacenter` - (Optional) The name of a datacenter to which the file will be uploaded.
-* `source_datastore` - (Optional) The name of the datastore in which file will be copied from.
+* `source_datastore` - (Optional) The name of the datastore from which file will be copied.
 Forces a new resource if changed.
-* `datastore` - (Required) The name of the datastore in which to upload the file to.
+* `datastore` - (Required) The name of the datastore to which to upload the file.
 * `create_directories` - (Optional) Create directories in `destination_file`
-  path parameter if any missing for copy operation.
+  path parameter on first apply if any are missing for copy operation.

-~> **NOTE:** Any directory created as part of the operation when `create_directories` is enabled will not be deleted when the resource is destroyed.
+~> **NOTE:** Any directory created as part of the `create_directories` argument will not be deleted when the resource is destroyed.
+New directories are not created if the `destination_file` path is changed in subsequent applies.